zamicol/zamicol.com/pages/words.md

 obviates        - In practice JSDoc rigid type documentation obviates TypeScript.
-insuperable     - impossible to overcome. banal						- Which is pronounced, bay-nal, Barry.  :P
+insuperable     - impossible to overcome. banal						- Which is pronounced, bay-nal, Barry.  :P demonym         - Name of a person of a place, Puebloan, Coloradan.